mongodb/mongo-python-driver/doc/examples/custom_type.rst

 Setup
 -----

-We’ll start by getting a clean database to use for the example:
+We'll start by getting a clean database to use for the example:

 .. doctest::